AerialMantis/staging.aerialmantis.github.io/_posts/2017-03-08-template-keywords.md

 ---
 layout: post
-title:  "Template & Typename Keywords"
+title:  "When and why are the template & typename keywords needed"
 date:   2017-03-08 12:00:00 +0000
-categories: events
+categories: C++
 ---

-If you are have become familiar with writing and using C\+\+ templates you will likely be familiar with the `template` and `typename` keywords in the context of a template declaration, for example:
+When working with C\+\+ templates you'll likely be familiar with the `template` and `typename` keywords in the context of template declarations, for example:

 ```cpp
 template <typename T>
 void foo(T t);
 ```

-However there are two additional contexts in which it is nessesary to use the `template` and `typename` keywords, which often cause confusion at first sight.
-This post aims to demistify these cases, explaining when and why tey are nessesary.
+However there are two other contexts where it is nessesary to use the `template` and `typename` keywords, which often cause confusion at first sight.
+This post aims to demistify these cases, explaining when and why they are needed.

-### Template Keyword
+## Template Keyword
 Consider the following code example:

 ```cpp